 - Colorado Mountain College training courses offer an allergy/anaphylaxis module on the use of epinephrine auto-injectors in the following courses: Wilderness First Aid (16hrs), Wilderness First Responder (80 hrs), WEMT Upgrade (50 hrs), Wilderness First Responder Recertification (24 hrs) and EMT (200 hrs): coloradomtn.edu.

-- LifeLearnU.com offers emergency epinephrine injection trainings for caregivers.
+- LifeLearnU.com offers emergency epinephrine injection training for caregivers.
 Caregiver class offerings include: Full Qualified Medication Administration Person (QMAP) Training (8 Hours), QMAP Refresher Training (2.5 hours), CPR/First Aid (5 hours).
 A certificate of training is provided after course completion.
-Independent emergency epinephrine injection trainings are available for organizations by request.
-Training is open to licensed and unlicensed caregivers and other individuals interested in the education opportunity.
+Independent emergency epinephrine injection training is available for organizations by request.
+Training is open to licensed and unlicensed caregivers and other individuals interested in the educational opportunity.
 LifeLearnU.com.

 - Longleaf Wilderness Medicine offers includes training in allergies, anaphylaxis and the use of epinephrine auto-injectors as part of the Wilderness First Aid (16 hours), Wilderness First Responder (76 hours) and Wilderness First Responder - Recertification (24 hours) classes. longleafmedical.com